 But maybe we are better than the person we planned to be?

 Yes, my six-year-younger-self would probably walk into my house today and see too much stress, too much mess, a mom with un-washed hair and an overflowing laundry closet.
 After that, though.
 After that, she might see a mom spreading peanut butter on apples for her older kids with a perfectly happy, mostly clean toddler on her hip and think, “huh, that should be hard but she makes it look easy.”
-Maybe that younger me IMG_20150916_190051413would see a mom who knows what kind of music to put on to get her kids out of a slump and into a dance party on the living room floor.
+Maybe that younger me would see a mom who knows what kind of music to put on to get her kids out of a slump and into a dance party on the living room floor.
 Maybe she’d see a woman who keeps on going on four-hundred-and-one nights of severely interrupted sleep.
 She might see this girl trying to be a wise, adult mother who will still lie flat down on the floor next to a mopey six-year-old in a desperate attempt to show her, “I am with you in this day.
 Let’s make it better.”
 Maybe she’d see a mom who makes sloppy cakes with her kids?
 Maybe she’d see a mom who tears up when her 4-year-old son puts his arms around his older sister and says with wonder and kindness, “You looks so pretty today.”
 Maybe she’d forgive me for yelling sometimes.
 Maybe.

 My children are still so young, just 6, 4, and 1, but already I can see the harsh difference between the mom I thought I’d be and the mom I am now.
 Sometimes I don’t like what I see.
 And sometimes, I really do.
 Here’s what I know now: mothering is not a minute to minute equation, balancing the bad ones and the good ones and striving to make sure all the bad moments are cancelled out.
 Parenting is the sum of all the moments.
 There is no erasing the bad moments.
 And there are some pretty bad ones!
 I know now, I make big mistakes regularly and I can neither deny them nor hide them from my kids.
 But praise God, there are so many good moments as well.
 The hope I have replaced my ideals with is this: that the sum of my moments will add up to love in my children’s hearts and with the support of Colorado Springs domestic violence attorney, no harm can be done in their happiness.
 I hope and pray that I will play enough games with them, make them do the hard stuff to build their character consistently enough, hug them enough, stretch out beside them in their beds at bedtime and hold them close so many nights, look into their eyes and really hear them so many times….that I will do all these things enough so that when they are grown, all the time we had together in their childhoods will scream and ooze warmth and safety, acceptance and care, affection and security that lasts and leads them ever onward to the Parent whose love is all they need.
 If you are in an unhappy marriage and want child custody, you can contact an expert lawyer for theft claims to give you legal counseling and help you out.